2 2 3.1K

 Alfalfa’s antioxidant content means it may even assist with cell damage associated with disease and aging—especially when it comes to your skin.
 The vitamins found in alfalfa could help reduce signs of aging like wrinkles, discoloration, and sagging.

 One recent discovery suggests that menopausal women may find relief from hot flashes by adding alfalfa supplements to their diet, especially when combined with sage.
-Since alfalfa contains calcium, it’s also effective in preventing menopause-related bone loss.
-Combine alfalfa supplements with weight-bearing exercises to strengthen bones and prevent fractures throughout menopause.
+Since it contains calcium, it’s also effective in preventing menopause-related bone loss.
+Combine these supplements with weight-bearing exercises to strengthen bones and prevent fractures throughout menopause.

 Strong, Healthy Hair